react-workspaces/react-workspaces-playground/README.md

 ## How Does It Work?

-React Workspaces Playground uses a custom version of `react-scripts` under the hood ([@react-workspaces/react-scripts](https://www.npmjs.com/@react-workspaces/react-scripts)).
+React Workspaces Playground uses a custom version of `react-scripts` under the hood.
+React Workspaces custom `react-scripts` is an NPM package that you can use in place of the `react-scripts` package that ships with Create React App.
+See: ([@react-workspaces/react-scripts](https://www.npmjs.com/@react-workspaces/react-scripts)) on NPM.

 Support for Yarn Workspaces was added by: